HermanHiddema/gocompetitie.nl/docs/egd-graphql-api.md

 - Endpoint: `https://europeangodatabase.eu/api/v2026.02/graphql`
 - Send GraphQL requests as HTTP `POST` with a JSON body and a bearer token.
 - Every request requires authentication.
+- Do not pass `PaginationInput` or `PlayerFilterInput` as GraphQL variables to `players` or `playersSearch`.
+As of 2026-09-23, EGD returns HTTP 500 for those otherwise valid requests.
+Bind their individual scalar fields and construct the input objects inline instead.
 - The published schema documents **queries only**.
 It does not document any mutations, despite generic text saying a `read-write` token permits mutations.
 Do not invent mutations; consult newer documentation if writes are required.
 - GraphQL fields must be selected explicitly.
 A relation such as `games`, `players`, or `placements` is not returned unless requested with a sub-selection.
 - List relations embedded in objects return `{ data, total }` and are not page-based.
 Top-level plural queries return pagination metadata and require `pagination`.